Samsung just revealed new folding phones, watches and earbuds — and you can preorder them now | CNN Underscored

 Samsung’s flagship foldable isn’t changing much in the third generation — the Galaxy Z Fold 3 starts at $1,799 and aims to deliver a do-it-all experience.
 It’s a minor refinement versus a complete redesign like we saw with the Galaxy Z Fold 2 last year.
 The starting price is $200 cheaper with a build that, like the Z Flip 3, feels more durable in hand and comes in new colors.

-And the Z Fold 3 isn’t lacking on lenses to shoot with as it features five cameras.
-It features a 12-megapixel wide, 12-megapixel ultra-wide and 12-megapixel telephoto camera on the back.
+And the Z Fold 3 isn’t lacking on lenses to shoot with, as it features five cameras, including 12-megapixel wide, 12-megapixel ultrawide and 12-megapixel telephoto cameras on the back.
 For the price, we’re surprised Samsung didn’t include one of its 50x or 100x telescoping zoom lenses here.

-Last but not least, there is a 4,400mAh battery cell inside and there are two ways to charge the Fold 3.
-You can fast charge with a cord at up to 25-watts or wirelessly at up to 10-watts.
+Last but not least, there’s a 4,400mAh battery cell inside, and there are two ways to charge the Fold 3.
+You can fast charge with a cord at up to 25 watts or wirelessly at up to 10 watts.
 The Z Fold 3 also supports reverse wireless charging on the back.

 The Z Fold 3 feels more like a refinement of the Z Fold 2 and one that we’re eager to spend a bit more time with.
-We’re excited to try the new software features that should let any user feel for big-screen multitasking.
+We’re excited to try the new software features that should let any user make the most of big-screen multitasking.
 At $1,799, though, this isn’t a device for every mainstream user.
 It still sits in the upper echelon of mobile phones.

 Samsung Galaxy Buds 2